 (1) The amortization of favorable and unfavorable contracts relates to GGAs that were deemed to be above or below market on September 3, 2009, the date of the acquisition of the DFW Midstream system, which are amortized on a units-of-production basis over the life of the applicable contract.
-The life of the contract is the period over which the contract is expected to contribute directly or indirectly to our future cash flows.
+The life of the contract is the period over which the contract is expected t contribute directly or indirectly to our future cash flows.

-(2) The pro forma earnings per common and subordinated unit under the two class method of earnings per unit give effect to the recapitalization transactions as if this offering was completed at the beginning of each respective period and the additional number of common units issued in this offering (at an issue price per unit of \$18.24, which is the offering price of \$20.00 per common unit less the underwriting discounts, structuring fee and offering expenses) necessary to pay the portion of the distribution to Summit Investments described in "Use of Proceeds" that will be funded from the proceeds of this offering that exceeds net income for the year ended December 31, 2011 and the six months ended June 30, 2012.
-The pro forma earnings per common unit and subordinated unit for the year ended December 31, 2011 also give effect to the additional weighted average number of common units needed to pay the \$132.9 million distribution paid to Energy Capital Partners in May 2011 because such distribution exceeded net income for the year ended December 31, 2011.
+(2) The pro forma earnings per common and subordinated unit under the two class method of earnings per unit give effect to the recapitalization transactions as if this offering was completed at the beginning of each respective period and the additional number of common units issued in this offering (at an issue price per unit of \$18.24, which is the assumed offering price of \$20.00 per common unit less the estimated underwriting discounts, structuring fee and offering expenses) necessary to pay the portion of the distribution to Summit Investments described in "Use of Proceeds" that will be funded from the proceeds of this offering that exceeds net income for the year ended December 31, 2011 and the six months ended June 30, 2012.
+The pro forma earnings per common unit an subordinated unit for the year ended December 31, 2011 also give effect to the additional weighted average number of common units needed to pay the \$132.9 million distribution paid to Energy Capital Partners in May 2011 because such distribution exceeded net income for the year ended December 31, 2011.
 Please see Note 6 to our unaudited condensed consolidated financial statements included elsewhere in this prospectus for a description of the distribution paid to Energy Capital Partners.
-For the year ended December 31, 2011, the 18,986,952 basic weighted average common units consists of 11,904,850 common units to be issued to Summit Investments in connection with this offering, 2,743,914 common units that we would have been required to issue in order to fund the distribution of \$88.0 million of net proceeds of this offering to Summit Investments, 7,288,542 common units (of which 4,333,188 common units were included in the pro forma weighted average common units outstanding calculation after giving effect to the actual date the distribution was made) that we would have been required to issue in order to fund the \$132.9 million distribution paid to Energy Capital Partners in May 2011 and an additional 5,000 common units to be granted to two board members of our general partner in connection with the closing of this offering.
-Diluted earnings per common unit for the year ended December 31, 2011 also included the effects of the 125,000 LTIP phantom units to be granted to certain key employees in connection with the closing of this offering.
-For the six months ended June 30, 2012, the 15,817,964 basic common units consist of 11,904,850 common units to be issued to Summit Investments in connection with this offering, 3,908,114 common units that we would have been required to issue in order to fund the distribution of \$88.0 million of net proceeds of this offering to Summit Investments and an additional 5,000 common units to be granted to two board members of our general partner in connection with the closing of this offering.
-Diluted earnings per common unit for the six months ended June 30, 2012 also included the effects of the 125,000 LTIP phantom units to be granted to certain key employees in connection with the closing of this offering.
-For a more detailed description of the calculation of pro forma earnings per basic and diluted common and subordinated unit, please read Note 1 to our audited consolidated financial statements and Note 1 to our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
-For a more detailed reconciliation of pro forma weighted average common and subordinated units outstanding, please read Note 1 to our audited consolidated financial statements and Note 1 to our unaudited condensed consolidated financial statements included elsewhere in this prospectus
+For the year ended December 31, 2011, the 18,986,952 basic weighted average common units consists of 11,904,850 common units to be issued to Summit Investments in connection with this offering, 2,743,914 common units that we would have been required to issue in order to fund the distribution of \$88.0 million of net proceeds of this offering to Summit Investments, 7,288,542 common units (of which 4,333,188 common units were included in the pro forma weighted average common units outstanding calculation after giving effect to the actual date the distribution was made) that would have been required to issue in order to fund the \$132.9 million distribution paid to Energy Capital Partners in May 2011 and an additional 5,000 common units to be granted to two board members of our general partner in connection with the closing of this offering.
+For the six months ended June 30, 2012, the 15,817,96 basic common units consist of 11,904,850 common units to be issued to Summit Investments in connection with this offering.
+For the six months ended June 30, 2012, the 15,817,96 basic common units consist of 11,904,850 common units to be issued to Summit Investments and an additional 5,000 common units that we would have been require to issue in order to fund the distribution of \$88.0 million of net proceeds of this offering.
+Summit Investments and an additional 5,000 c